Ice Capades: Dorothy Hamill's Ice Capades

-A decline in popularity began in the 1980s, and the parent company went bankrupt in 1991.
+A slow decline in popularity began by the end of the 1980s.
+The parent company went bankrupt in 1991.
 Olympic champion Scott Hamilton joined the show in 1984 but later left to start his own show, Stars on Ice.
 On June 24, 1993, Dorothy Hamill, who headlined the East Company from 1977 to 1984, bought Ice Capades' assets in a bankruptcy sale via Dorothy Hamill International company.
 Hamill International developed Frozen in Time: Cinderella on Ice, a theatrical style show billed as Dorothy Hamill's Ice Capades.
 The new company took on millions in loans to stay afloat, but attendance figures remained stagnant.
 In May 1994, the Shriners dropped its sponsorship of the Christmas show in favor of Disney On Ice.

 In February 1995, Hamill sold the company for $10 million to television evangelist Pat Robertson's company, International Family Entertainment (IFE).
 Hamill and her husband, Dr. Ken Forsythe, were retained as president and CEO, respectively.
 Ice Capades planned a tour of arenas as well as a TV special in China's Tiananmen Square but went out of business a short time later.

 The tour had a lackluster season which led Hamill to leave the company.
 IFE then searched for a management firm to handle the touring company for an equity stake.
 Instead, however, IFE sold Ice Capades in late 1995, to Del Wilber & Associates, while retaining the option to reacquire a majority ownership stake for 10 years.

 In 1996, Ice Capades and Metro-Goldwyn-Mayer developed The Magic of MGM, which included Dairy Queen among its sponsors.
 On August 15, 1997, Del Wilber shut down operations and laid off the performers.
 IFE had apparently continued to fund the Ice Capades as a secured creditor.
 IFE was acquired by Fox Kids Worldwide, funding was halted, and two scheduled tours were canceled.